 Debbie is a vocal coach, director, choreographer, and teacher.
 She is a graduate of Shenandoah University with a BM Performance in Voice.
 Most recently, she was music director for Disney’s The Lion King, Little Mermaid Jr., and Schoolhouse Rock LIVE!
 She teaches music in St. Lucie County.
 She also taught, choreographed and directed shows for HarleQuyn Theatre and Triton Regional High School in Massachusetts.

 Anne is a pianist, music director, and vocal coach.
 She graduated from the Cincinnati College Conservatory of Music with a Bachelor’s of Music in Piano Performance, where she also studied for an MM in Accompanying.
 She has played, conducted, and music directed on Broadway, numerous national tours, and regional theaters.
 Anne has taught piano, choir, and musical theatre voice both privately and in primary and secondary schools.

-Shannon Maloney, Dance Teacher
+Suzanne Childers, Dance Teacher

 Camilo Rodriguez, Dance Teacher